Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Discussion

-In this paper, we have shown that the constraints of mechanical equilibrium for dry, athermal grains lead to emergence of broken translational symmetry in a space of gauge potentials, the height fields.
-The necessary condition for persistent order is encoded in a geometrical constraint of convexity on the shape of force tiles formed by connecting the heights corresponding to a single grain.
+The origin of the emergence of ``order'' in the FTNs is the set of constraints of local mechanical equilibrium for dry grains.
+The necessary condition for persistent order is the geometrical constraint of convexity on the shape of force tiles formed by connecting the heights corresponding to a single grain.
 This geometrical constraint is a consequence of two inequalities: positivity of the normal forces, and the static equilibrium restriction on the range of the tangential forces.
 Persistent order develops as more and more force bearing contacts are introduced into a grain packing, which translates to an increase in the number of height vertices.
 The process is thus reminiscent of density-driven solidification, albeit in a space that refers to forces and not positions of grains.
+We will explore this analogy more carefully in the near future.

-The height-space picture provides a description of elastic and plastic behavior of assemblies of dry grains by referring only to their stress state specified through $\vec F_x$ and $\vec F_y$.
-This stress-only description avoids any reference to the concepts of strain and energy, which are difficult to define unambiguously in assemblies of dry grains\cite{Cates1998}.
-Also, this description is agnostic of the mechanism that leads to the jammed state, since the only requirement of jamming is emergence of persistent order in the height fields.
-Hence, this theory can be that common thread which unifies the frictionless and frictional jamming.
+The FTN representation provides a description of elastic and plastic behavior of assemblies of dry grains by referring only to their stress state specified through $\vec F_x$ and $\vec F_y$.
+This stress-only description avoids any reference to the concepts of strain and energy, which are difficult to define unambiguously in assemblies of dry grains~\cite{Cates1998}.

 Our analysis has been restricted to 2D.
 The tiling picture does not extend to 3D.
-An analog of the height fields does exists in 3D\cite{Henkes,Degiuli}, and a completely parallel structure can be constructed through Delaunay triangulation of the grain network in real-space\cite{Degiuli}.
+An analog of the height fields does exist in 3D~\cite{Henkes,Degiuli}, and a completely parallel structure can be constructed through Delaunay triangulation of the grain network in real-space~\cite{Degiuli}.
 It is, therefore, plausible that the general concept of order in height space extends to 3D, and \cite{Degiuli} provides a mathematical framework for developing and testing a theory of rigidity in 3D.